Is there still space available on a tour?

 How does the group airfare/pricing work?

-We list the land price separate from the optional group airfare as some guests choose to use frequent flyer miles or make other arrangments to meet the group.
+We list the land price separate from the optional group airfare as some guests choose to use frequent flyer miles or make other arrangements to meet the group.

 Do you offer travel protection in case I must cancel a tour or return home early?